michalorman/michalorman.github.com/_drafts/commands-and-queries.md

 For some reason developers often violate rule of not returning a value by commands.
-Most often they return `true` or `false` to indicate whether command performed successfully or not.
+Most often they return `true` or `false` to indicate whether command performed successfully or not (or to be more precise they are returning values which evaluates to `true` or `false`).
 Well this is the fastest way to get spaghetti code with lot of `if`-`else` statements.
 Commands and their return values shouldn't be used for flow control.
 Commands should follow invoke and forgot approach.
 If anything goes wrong exception should be raised.

+### Factories

+Factories weren't originally specified when CQS term was crafted.
+However I'm defining them as a special type of commands.
+The purpose of a factory method is to encapsulate object creation.
+It creates and returns new object.

+Example of factories are:

+{% highlight ruby %}
+@post = Post.create(post_params)
+@user = CreateUser.call(user_params)
+{% endhighlight %}

+Except the returned value factories there are no other differences between factories and commands.

 ### Testing commands

-As queries doesn't need to be tested commands does.
-You need to ensure that your code is executing commands properly.
+As queries don't need to be tested commands do.
+You need to ensure that your code is executing commands properly, and by properly I mean commands are executed at all and with proper parameters.

-The way commands are tested depends on a type of test.
+The way commands are tested depends on a type of a test.
 In unit testing you need to write mock expectation that verifies if and how the command was executed.
 Such mock expectation will look like this: